Katekko/flutter_boilerplate/README.md

 ## Features

-- Using Bloc Pattern to management states of your application
+- Using Bloc Pattern to manage states of your application
-- Using HTTP restfull to comunicate to your backend/gatway
+- Using HTTP restful to communicate to your backend/gateway
-- Using Named Routes to transite between screens
+- Using Named Routes to transit between screens
-- Following all the recomendations and patterns of dart -- https://dart.dev/guides/language/effective-dart/style
+- Following all the recommendations and patterns of dart -- https://dart.dev/guides/language/effective-dart/style
-- Using the google analizer to check if all code is ok
+- Using the google analyzer to check if all code is ok

 ## Getting Started